l7mp/stunner/README.md

 The [Kurento
 docs](https://doc-kurento.readthedocs.io/en/latest/tutorials/node/tutorial-one2one.html) cover all
-the WebRTC related information, below we just summarize the changes we have made to the Kurento code to make it work with STUNner.
+the WebRTC related information, below we just summarize the changes we have made to the Kurento demo code to make it work with STUNner and Kubernetes.

 1. Store the TLS certificate in a Kubernetes `Secret` (called `webrtc-server-secret`) and map the keys into the file system of the application server pod.
-This allows easy customization of the TLS certificates used with the demo.
+This allows easy and dynamic customization of the TLS certificates used with the demo.
 2. Deploy the Kurento media server into a `Deployment` (called `kms`).
-Observe that the Kurento has been configured with *no STUN and TURN servers* and *no external IP address* and runs in an ordinary Kubernetes pod at an ephemeral private IP address that is not available from browsers fromdirectly!
+Observe that Kurento has been configured with *no STUN and TURN servers* and *no external IP addresses*, and it runs in an ordinary Kubernetes pod at an ephemeral private IP address which is not available from browsers directly.
 Here is where the *magic* happens: STUNner makes sure that WebRTC media just keeps flowing between clients and the media server, without *any* of the two being accessible via a public IP.
 3. Expose the media server pool, i.e., the Kurento media server deployment, over the Kubernetes service `kms-control` over the TCP port 8888.
-This assigns a virtual IP address (a `ClusterIP`) to the media server pool for the application server to configure the WebRTC endpoints.
+This assigns a virtual IP address (a `ClusterIP`) that the application server can use to configure the WebRTC endpoints on the media servers.
+Note that this address is private and it is not reachable from outside the cluster.
 4. [Modify](https://github.com/l7mp/kurento-tutorial-node/commit/54289c2c6592d9237f3b465a0e10fa425b8ade8b#diff-70406ec94adfebba544257cb82e2aed222a8941c8b8db766aee488272446f1acR26)
-   the WebRTC application server (1) to [store](https://github.com/l7mp/kurento-tutorial-node/blob/54289c2c6592d9237f3b465a0e10fa425b8ade8b/kurento-one2one-call/server.js#L26) the STUNner configuration parameters (available in the environment variables `STUNNER_PUBLIC_ADDR`, `STUNNER_PORT`, `STUNNER_USERNAME`, and `STUNNER_PASSWORD`, see below) in an appropriate WebRTC [ICE server configuration](https://developer.mozilla.org/en-US/docs/Web/API/RTCIceServer) and (2) [return](https://github.com/l7mp/kurento-tutorial-node/blob/54289c2c6592d9237f3b465a0e10fa425b8ade8b/kurento-one2one-call/server.js#L442)
+   the WebRTC application server to (1) [store](https://github.com/l7mp/kurento-tutorial-node/blob/54289c2c6592d9237f3b465a0e10fa425b8ade8b/kurento-one2one-call/server.js#L26) the STUNner configuration parameters available in the environment variables `STUNNER_PUBLIC_ADDR`, `STUNNER_PORT`, `STUNNER_USERNAME`, and `STUNNER_PASSWORD` (see below) in an appropriate WebRTC [ICE server configuration](https://developer.mozilla.org/en-US/docs/Web/API/RTCIceServer) and (2) [return](https://github.com/l7mp/kurento-tutorial-node/blob/54289c2c6592d9237f3b465a0e10fa425b8ade8b/kurento-one2one-call/server.js#L442)